Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-reg-requests.md

 ## Contextual developer application analytics

-You can view analytics for developer applications from within the {{site.konnect_short_name}} Dev Portal.
-This gives developers the ability to gain insights into all of their applications and the relationships between applications and APIs.
+You can view analytics for your applications from within the {{site.konnect_short_name}} Dev Portal.
+This helps you gain insight into your consumption of different API versions, routes, and methods.

 Each application has its own dashboard, which provides a high-level summary of the **Number of Requests**, **Average Error Rate**, and **p99 Latency**, and charts for the following data points: